DocumentationWorkfrontWorkfront Guide

 Risks

 Risks are factors that might prevent a project from finishing on time or on budget.
-Defining these factors is important for the Portfolio Manager or Project Sponsor to make an educated decision on the approval of the project.
-This area is enabled by default in the Business Case, but the Workfront administrator might choose to not display it.
+Defining these factors is important for the Portfolio Manager or Project Sponsor to make an educated decision on the project’s approval.
+This area is enabled by default in the Business Case, but the Workfront administrator can choose not to display it.

-You can associate a potential cost with the risks you are defining in case they should occur.
-The cost of the risks on a project affect the Net Value of the project.
+You can associate a potential cost with the risks you are defining in case they occur.
+The cost of the risks affects the Net Value of the project.

 For more information about the project Net Value, see Overview of Business Case financial fields.